Anticipated Inflation

 Appropriation Account

-An accounting statement showing how a firm’s net profit is distributed (dividends, reserves, retained earnings) after it is earned.
+An accounting statement showing how profit is allocated after it has been earned.

 Appropriation Bill